Frequently Asked Questions

 What type of payment is accepted at Horse Sense?
 Do you accept insurance?

-Does Horse Sense operate all year-round?
+Does Horse Sense operate year-round?
 What happens during bad weather?

-We have both covered and indoor facilities, which enables us to work year-round no matter what the weather.
-Obviously, we don’t work in severe or dangerous weather conditions, including bad storms or snow.
+We have covered and indoor facilities with heaters, which enable us to work year-round, no matter what the weather.
+Obviously, we don’t work in severe or dangerous weather conditions.
 We may opt to postpone and reschedule your session in these circumstances.
+We will contact you the day before or the day of if we see something concerning enough to warrant cancellation.

 What if I'm allergic to horses?